 Some cinemas have ‘baby crying rooms’ where you can sit with the family and cause no-one any bother.
 Others have specific screenings where no-one will complain if your toddler starts rummaging around under the seats or your baby starts squawking.
-Find my list of them all here.

 10. Stay At Home And Bake And Make